CorTork/Codecademy_JavaScript/Rock_Paper_Scissors/README.md

-User inputs rock, paper, or scissors as a parameter when calling function to play with the PC
+User inputs rock, paper, or scissors as a parameter when calling playGame() function to play with the PC